Tech-at-DU/React-Redux-Timers-Tutorial/P00-Introduction/readme.md

 1. Use the BEM system to create class names for styling
 1. Define class objects and utilize the OOP paradigm

-# Technical Planning
+## Technical Planning

-1. Build a Timer object
-1. Define the Actions of a Timer
-1. Define the Reducers of a Timer
+1. **Review the Project**
+1. Install Tools
-1. Allow users to create a Timer
+1. Define an Object to hold a Timer
-1. Allow users to see a list of Timers
-1. Users should be able to start/stop the clock on their Timers
-1. Style the app
-1. Allow Timers to persist
+1. Setup Redux Toolkit
+1. Setup Redux Provider

 # Using Git/GitHub